ACME-CHiLL3R/ACME_TNT/README.md

 # ACME_TNT - for Exile
->Terrible Nuke Territory - This script bombs randomized or static locations on your map.
+>Terrible Nuke Territory - This script bombs randomized or static locations on your map. powered by ACME - Admins Can Manipulate Everything
 ***
 First of all
 ### CREDITS